Morwoi/PORTFOLIO-Data-Mart-Erstellung-in/README.md

 ## Steps for Setting Up the Database

 #### Requirments
-Make Sure you have MYSQL installed or go to:
+Make Sure you have MySQL installed or go to:
 [MySQL](https://dev.mysql.com/downloads/installer/) and install MySQL